slimandslam/schwab-client-js/docs/DeveloperReference.md

 The `TradingApiClient()` is where you can make equity and options orders of various styles as well as access your personal current and historical trading data and account information.

 If you are going to make orders or look at your historical transaction data, you probably need to specify your hashed account number.
-Use `accountNumbers()` to retrieve all authorized Schwab account numbers and their hashes (you may have more than one):
+Use `accountNumbers()` to retrieve all authorized Schwab account numbers and their hashes (you may have more than one Schwab account):

 ```
 import { TradingApiClient } from  "schwab-client-js";
 const trdclient = new TradingApiClient();
 const accounts = await trdclient.accountsNumbers();
-// If you have two accounts, like this one, you'll need
+// If you have authorized two accounts, as shown here,
-// to do a test to make sure you're using the
+// you'll need to do a test to make sure you're using the
 // correct hashValue.
 With only one account, it will
 // be the first array value: accounts[0].hashValue
 console.log(JSON.stringify(accounts, null, 2));